SolutionGuidance/psm/CONTRIBUTING.md

 you should talk with them before changing shared history.
 We expect force-pushing to mostly occur in active PR branches.

+### Refactoring

+While you are making a change, you may see some tech debt changes that could be made.
+A good start is to always run `./gradlew checkstyleMain checkstyleTest` on your branch before you open a PR.
+Fixing any style problems locally will save your reviewers time and attention.

+Other things to look out for:

+- Use injection (not config) to initialize services
+- Remove unneeded comments

 ### Commit Messages

 #### Follow Best Practices